 Ktor is a framework built by JetBrains for creating Web applications in Kotlin, making use of coroutines for high scalability and offering an easy-to-use and idiomatic API.

-kotlinx.html is a DSL that can be used to build HTML in a Web application.
+kotlinx.html is a DSL that can be used to build HTML in Web applications.
 It serves as an alternative to traditional templating systems such as JSP and FreeMarker.

-Micronaut is a modern, JVM-based, full-stack framework for building modular, easily testable microservice and serverless applications.
-It comes with a lot of built-in, handy features.
+Micronaut is a modern JVM-based full-stack framework for building modular, easily testable microservices and serverless applications.
+It comes with a lot of useful built-in features.

-The available options for persistence include direct JDBC access, JPA, as well as using NoSQL databases through their Java drivers.
+The available options for persistence include direct JDBC access, JPA, and using NoSQL databases through their Java drivers.
 For JPA, the kotlin-jpa compiler plugin adapts Kotlin-compiled classes to the requirements of the framework.

 Deploying Kotlin server-side applications

-Corda is an open-source distributed ledger platform, supported by major banks, and built entirely in Kotlin.
+Corda is an open-source distributed ledger platform that is supported by major banks and built entirely in Kotlin.